Graylog2/graylog2-images/docker/README.md

 $ docker run -t -p 9000:9000 -p 12201:12201 graylog2/allinone
 ```

 This will create a container with all Graylog2 services running.
+The web interface is listening on port 9000.

 Usage